-Camera sensors from Sony are commonly used on iPhones
+Camera sensors from Sony are commonly used in iPhones.

-But when it comes to high-end smartphones, Sony's camera sensors stand out thanks to the popularity of Apple's iPhones.
-Both the iPhone 14 Pro and iPhone 15 Pro rely heavily on Sony's advanced image sensors for the main camera, ultra-wide camera, telephoto camera, and LiDAR.
+But when it comes to high-end smartphones, Sony's camera sensors stand out more thanks to the popularity of Apple's iPhones.
+Both the iPhone 14 Pro and iPhone 15 Pro rely heavily on Sony's advanced image sensors for their main camera, ultrawide camera, telephoto camera, and LiDAR.

-While Samsung also supplies the main sensors for high-end phones like the Galaxy S23 Ultra, the company uses a 10MP IMX754 sensor from Sony for the telephoto camera.
+Although Samsung also supplies the main sensors for high-end phones like the Galaxy S23 Ultra, the company uses Sony's 10MP IMX754 sensor for the telephoto camera.

 Overall, Sony continues to dominate the smartphone image sensor industry with a 56% market share in the first half of 2023.
-Apple alone accounts for more than 55% of Sony's image sensor revenue thanks to its use of advanced 48MP and 12MP sensors in its modern iPhone lineup.
-In particular, the 48MP IMX803 sensor used in the latest iPhones has helped Sony's market share in the 48MP+ segment exceed 48%.
+Apple alone accounts for over 55% of Sony's image sensor revenue thanks to its use of advanced 48MP and 12MP sensors in its current iPhone lineup.
+In particular, the IMX803 48MP sensor used in the latest iPhones has helped Sony's market share in the 48MP and above segment exceed 48%.

-Advanced image sensors from Sony and Samsung are considered the decisive factor in the photography experience on high-end smartphones today.
-The huge sales of iPhones are partly thanks to Sony's sensor improvements.
+Advanced image sensors from Sony and Samsung are considered a key factor in the photography experience on today's high-end smartphones.
+The iPhone's massive sales are partly due to Sony's sensor advancements.

 Source link